Set your location

 APPLICATION

-1. Types of Information
+1. Categories of Information

-1.1 Personal Information Personal Information is any information or opinion that can be used to identify a person or whose identity is reasonably ascertainable from the information or opinion.
+Personal Information is any information or opinion that can be used to identify a person or whose identity is reasonably ascertainable from the information or opinion.
 This includes any opinions about the person, whether true or not, no matter how the information or opinions are recorded.

-1.2 Sensitive Information Sensitive Information is information about a person’s health, race or ethnic origin, political or religious beliefs or affiliations, membership of a trade union or association, sexual preferences, or criminal record.
+Sensitive Information is information about a person’s health, race or ethnic origin, political or religious beliefs or affiliations, membership of a trade union or association, sexual preferences, or criminal record.

-2. Information We Collect
+2. The information We Collect

 We collect Information from individuals both to whom we provide, and who help us provide, our services.
 This includes persons with cancer and their next of kin, employees, job applicants, donors, research study participants, recipients of support services, participants in advocacy campaigns, participants in education and training programs, health promotion projects or fundraising campaigns, health professionals, suppliers, volunteers, users of our social media pages and applications and our service providers.